-

 View DocumentSubsequent Trump and Court Action

-On October 3, 2025, the Asylum Seeker Advocacy Project (ASAP) filed a complaint against USCIS and EOIR in D.Md challenging the retroactive and unclear implementation of the new annual asylum fee recently mandated by the One Big Beautiful Bill Act (OBBB).
-ASAP seeks emergency preliminary relief 1) barring USCIS and EOIR from requiring asylum seekers who filed their applications on or before July 4, 2025 to pay the annual asylum fee while this litigation is pending, 2) setting aside USCIS’s and EOIR’s unlawful interpretations of the One Big Beautiful Bill Act (OBBB), and ordering EOIR to provide clear instructions pursuant to which applicants can pay the annual asylum fee and refrain from penalizing applicants for nonpayment until it gives them notice and a reasonable opportunity to pay.
+The Asylum Seeker Advocacy Project (ASAP) filed a complaint against USCIS and EOIR challenging the retroactive and unclear implementation of the new annual asylum fee recently mandated by the OBBBA.
+ASAP seeks emergency preliminary relief (1) barring USCIS and EOIR from requiring asylum seekers who filed their applications on or before July 4, 2025 to pay the annual asylum fee while this litigation is pending; (2) setting aside USCIS’s and EOIR’s unlawful interpretations of the OBBBA; and (3) ordering EOIR to provide clear instructions pursuant to which applicants can pay the annual asylum fee and refrain from penalizing applicants for nonpayment until it gives them notice and a reasonable opportunity to pay.
 ASAP v.
-USCIS, 1:25-cv-03299 (D.Md).
+USCIS, No. 1:25-cv-03299 (D.Md).

 View DocumentSubsequent Trump and Court Action